 Single Use Recycling Bags (Blue/Clear Bags) Being Phased Out in 2018

-Update: The phase out will be implemented later this year.
-You may continue to use single use bags for recycling at present.
+The phase out will be implemented in August.
+Residents on the City's Curbside Collection Program may continue to use single use bags for recycling at present.

 This year, the provincial recycling program requires the phasing out of “single use bags”, commonly referred to as blue bags, in Chilliwack's Curbside Collection Program.